Jenny Matilda Elisabet Hasselquist was a prima ballerina, a ballet teacher, and an actor.

 Jenny Hasselquist set up her own ballet school in Stockholm in 1932 and later she and Kai Reimers established Jenny Hasselquistbaletten.
 This troupe toured the USA and other places.
 Jenny Hasselquist began to teach ballet at her own school in 1932 and the school gained a good reputation.
 “Everything was beautiful, gracious, and fun” at Jenny Hasselquist’s ballet school, according to Mariane Orlando, an up-and-coming principal dancer.
 Many future stars of the ballet were taught at the school.
 Several highlighted Jenny Hasselquist’s beautiful arms and arm movements.
 Expressive arm movements and a flexible upper body were typical elements of the Fokin school of ballet.
 In the early 1950s Jenny Hasselquist also began to teach at Kungliga Teatern and she also gave private lessons.
 Principal dancer Elsa Marianne von Rosen was one of those who treasured the teaching she received from Jenny Hasselquist, as it gave her direct access to the Fokin tradition as mediated by one of his former students.
 “Jenny danced the whole of Les Sylphides for me”, Elsa Marianne von Rosen has recounted, asserting that this gave her unique knowledge and understanding of the style.
 Elsa Marianne von Rosen also learned Fokin’s The Dying Swan through Jenny Hasselquist and when she performed it at Kungliga Teatern’s Fokin evening in 1957 Jenny Hasselquist was sitting in the audience.
 Elsa Marianne von Rosen called her up to the stage to receive applause from the audience.

-Jenny Hasselquist died in 1978 at Höstsol in Täby.
+Jenny Hasselquist died on June 8, 1978 at Höstsol in Täby.
 She is buried at Sandsborgskyrkogården in Stockholm.